alonitac/DevOpsJan22/docs/jenkins_ex1.md

 echo '{"credsStore": "ecr-login"}' | sudo -u jenkins tee /var/lib/jenkins/.docker/config.json
 ```

-After you've done it, no need to execute `aws ecr get-login-password...` any more before each push to ECR.
-This is necessary to run Jenkins agents inside Docker containers.
+After you've done it, no need any more to authenticate in ECR (`aws ecr get-login-password...`) before each pull/push.
+This is a necessary step in order to run Jenkins agents inside Docker containers.

-2. In your Jenkins, create `dev` and `prod` folders (New Item -> Folder).
+2. In your Jenkins server, create `dev` and `prod` folders (New Item -> Folder).
 All the pipelines will be created in those folders, so no fear to overwrite the pipelines we've created in class.
 3. Jenkins needs to talk with the k8s cluster in order to deploy the applications.
 It does so using the Kubernetes command-line tool, `kubectl`.
 To configure `kubectl` to work with your k8s cluster, create in Jenkins **Secret file** credentials called `kubeconfig` in the Jenkins global scope (should be available to both `dev` and `prod` folders).
-The secret file can be found in the EC2 you've installed the k8s cluster under `~/.kube/config`, you can copy & paste this file's content to your local machine and upload to Jenkins.
+The secret file itself can be found in the EC2 you've installed the k8s cluster under `~/.kube/config`.
+You can copy & paste this file's content to your local machine and upload to Jenkins.
 4. You should create another Telegram bot.
 One bot will be functioning as a `dev` bot and will be used in Development environment, while the other is a `prod` bot that your customers are using in Production.
 So 2 bots, 2 tokens.
+5. Create a **Secret text** credentials called `telegram-bot-token` in each folder - `dev` and `prod`.
+Each credential contains the corresponding Telegram token (e.g. for dev folder creds, go to Dashboard -> dev -> Credentials -> dev store -> Global credentials -> Add Credentials).
+6. All pipelines are running on a containerized agent (the same Docker image for all pipelines).
+The agent's Dockerfile can be found under `infra/jenkins/JenkinsAgent.Dockerfile`.
+You should build it, push in to an ECR registry, and replace `<jenkins-agent-image>` with your Docker image URI in each Jenkinsfile.

 **Note:** no need to run agents on different **nodes**!
-All pipelines can be running on Jenkins server itself.
+All pipelines can be running on the Jenkins server itself.

 ## The Dev and Prod CI/CD pipelines

-All the code in this exercise is given in TBD.
+All the code in this exercise is already given to you in the [PolyBot repo](https://github.com/alonitac/PolyBot), `main` branch.
 So no need to write any Python.
+Throughout this exercise we will be working with branches `dev` and `main` which representing Development and Production environments accordingly, the app is the old good PolyBot (excluding the autoscaling functionality).
+If you are using branch `main` or `dev` for your personal PolyBot implementation, checkout it to another branch for now, so you'll have a backup of your version, and use `main` and `dev` for this exercise.
+Later on, after you are comfortable with the new project structure, you can migrate your code into the bare PolyBot implementation you are given.

 You are going to implement full CI/CD pipelines for the PolyBot (bot and worker) app in Development and Production environments, using Jenkins.

 Read the following guidelines carefully **before** you start the implementation!
 Create the following pipelines in Jenkins and complete the corresponding Jenkinsfiles:

 ### The `dev` folder pipelines

 The following pipelines should be located under `dev` folder:

-1. The `botBuild` Pipeline - responsible to build the Bot app.
+- The `botBuild` Pipeline - responsible to build the Bot app.
 The Jenkinsfile is **partially** implemented under `infra/jenkins/dev/BotBuild.Jenkinsfile`.
 Complete the `TODO`s.
+This pipeline should be triggered upon changes in `common/` and `services/bot/` dirs only.
-2. The `botDeploy` Pipeline - responsible to deploy the Bot app.
+- The `botDeploy` Pipeline - responsible to deploy the Bot app.
 The Jenkinsfile is **completely** implemented under `infra/jenkins/dev/BotDeploy.Jenkinsfile`.
-Don't change it, only review and make sure you understand **everything**.
+Don't change it, only review and make sure you understand everything.
-3. The `workerBuild` Pipeline - responsible to build the Worker app.
+- The `workerBuild` Pipeline - responsible to build the Worker app.
 The Jenkinsfile configured under `infra/jenkins/dev/WorkerBuild.Jenkinsfile`.
 You should implement it.
+This pipeline should be triggered upon changes in `common/` and `services/worker/` dirs only.
-4. The `workerDeploy` Pipeline - responsible to deploy the Worker app.
+- The `workerDeploy` Pipeline - responsible to deploy the Worker app.
 The Jenkinsfile is **completely** implemented under `infra/jenkins/dev/WorkerDeploy.Jenkinsfile`.
+No need to change.

-#### Notes for `dev` pipelines
+##### Notes for `dev` pipelines

-5. All `dev` pipelines should be triggered from a Git branch called `dev` **only** (check it out initially from `main`).
+1. All `dev` pipelines should **only** be triggered from a Git branch called `dev` (if you don't have the `dev` branch, check it out initially from `main`).
-6. In Dev env, `botBuild` and `workerBuild` should trigger the `botDeploy` and `workerDeploy` pipelines accordingly **automatically**.
+2. In Dev env, `botBuild` and `workerBuild` should automatically trigger the `botDeploy` and `workerDeploy` pipelines accordingly (see **Trigger Deploy** stages in the Jenkinsfiles).
-7. trigger only from change to a directory
-8. credentials
+3. To trigger a pipeline only upon changes to a given directory, in the pipeline configuration, under **Additional Behaviours** section, choose **Polling ignores commits in certain paths**.
+In the **Included Regions** textbox, enter your paths, line by line.
+4. `BotDeploy` and `WorkerDeploy` pipelines use `telegram-bot-token` and `kubeconfig` credentials, make sure you have them configured.

 ### The `prod` folder

 The following pipelines should be located under `prod` folder:

-1. The `botBuild` Pipeline - responsible to build the Bot app.
-The Jenkinsfile is **partially** implemented under `infra/jenkins/prod/BotBuild.Jenkinsfile`.
-Complete the `TODO`s.
+- The `botBuild` Pipeline - responsible to build the Bot app.
+The Jenkinsfile is configured under `infra/jenkins/prod/BotBuild.Jenkinsfile`.
-2. The `botDeploy` Pipeline - responsible to deploy the Bot app.
-The Jenkinsfile is **completely** implemented under `infra/jenkins/prod/BotDeploy.Jenkinsfile`.
-Don't change it, only review and make sure you understand **everything**.
-3. The `workerBuild` Pipeline - responsible to build the Worker app.
-The Jenkinsfile configured under `infra/jenkins/prod/WorkerBuild.Jenkinsfile`.
 You should implement it.
+- The `botDeploy` Pipeline - responsible to deploy the Bot app.
+The Jenkinsfile is configured under `infra/jenkins/prod/BotDeploy.Jenkinsfile`.
+You should implement it.
+- The `workerBuild` Pipeline - responsible to build the Worker app.
+The Jenkinsfile is configured under `infra/jenkins/prod/WorkerBuild.Jenkinsfile`.
+You should implement it.
-4. The `workerDeploy` Pipeline - responsible to deploy the Worker app.
-The Jenkinsfile is **completely** implemented under `infra/jenkins/prod/WorkerDeploy.Jenkinsfile`.
+- The `workerDeploy` Pipeline - responsible to deploy the Worker app.
+The Jenkinsfile is configured under `infra/jenkins/prod/WorkerDeploy.Jenkinsfile`.
+You should implement it.
-5. The `PRTesting` - responsible to execute PR testing.
+- The `PRTesting` - responsible to execute PR testing.
+This is a **Multi-branch** pipeline that should be triggered upon Pull Request creation as we [did in class](https://github.com/alonitac/DevOpsJan22/blob/main/17_jenkins/jenkins_tutorial.md#pull-request-testing).

 #### Important Notes:

-6. You should create another Telegram bot.
-One bot will be functioning as a `dev` bot and will be used in Development environment, while the other is a Production bot that your customers are using.
-So 2 bots, 2 tokens.
-7. All `dev`'s folder pipelines should be triggered from a Git branch called `dev` (check it out initially from `main`).
+1. All `dev`'s folder pipelines should be triggered from a Git branch `main`.
-8. In Prod env, `botBuild` and `workerBuild` should **not** trigger the `botDeploy` and `workerDeploy` pipelines automatically.
+2. In Prod env, `botBuild` and `workerBuild` should **not** trigger the `botDeploy` and `workerDeploy` pipelines automatically.
+They should be triggered manually (In the pipeline configurations, choose **This project is parameterized**, then either **String Parameter** or **Run Parameter** should to the job).
-9. trigger only from change to a directory
-10. credentials
+3. You should protect branch `main` from pushing code into it, as we [did in class](https://github.com/alonitac/DevOpsJan22/blob/main/17_jenkins/jenkins_tutorial.md#pull-request-testing).
+New code can be merged only through a Pull Request.

 ## Experiencing your Pipelines

-security scan
+1. Enter the k8s dashboard in https://<k8s-ec2-ip>:30001.
+2. Enter the Login token you were provided when created your cluster.
+3. Commit and push your work, make sure all pipelines are completed successfully and your application is running in the cluster in both `dev` and `prod` namespaces.

+### Deploy a new change

+1. From branch `main` checkout a new feature branch (e.g. `feature/greeting_msg`).
+2. Make some change to the bot code, for example add a greeting message for the users.
+3. Commit your change
+4. Let's test your change in Dev env, checkout `dev` branch, and merge `feature/greeting_msg` into `dev`.
+5. Push `dev`.
+Make sure the pipelines are running, and the change has been deployed to Dev (talk with the dev bot to check the change).
+6. Everything is good? time to deploy to Production.
+Create a PR from `feature/greeting_msg` into `main`.
+Let Jenkins approve your PR, ask a friend to review the code (you review it yourself).
+Finally, complete the PR.
+7. Make sure the `prod/botBuild` is running, and trigger `prod/botDeploy` manually.
+Check the change in prod bot.

 # Good Luck